cerbero90/laravel-enum/README.md

 }
 ```

 In the above enum, each case defines a `handle` meta with a callable class.
-When a case calls its own `handle()` method, the related class gets resolved and its `__invoke()` method executed with any parameter we pass:
+When a case calls its own `handle()` method, the related class gets resolved and its `__invoke()` method is executed with any parameter we pass:

 ```php
 // 🐢 instead of this